Yang Shangkun: Presidency

+Later life

 According to Voice of America, before Yang Shangkun died in 1998, he allegedly told army doctor Jiang Yanyong that the crackdown on 4 June had been the most serious mistake committed by Li Peng and the Communist Party in its history, a mistake that Yang believed he could not correct, but which he believed would eventually be corrected.

 Yang died on 14 September 1998, aged 91.
 His official obituary described him as "a great proletarian revolutionary, a statesman, a military strategist, a staunch Marxist, an outstanding leader of the party, the state, and the people's army."
+On 2001, the ashes of Yang and his wife were interred at a cemetery named after him in Tongnan District, Chongqing.

 Personal life

 In 1929, he married Li Bozhao, a woman who participated in the Long March alongside Yang.
 They had three sons.